csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Let us continue with our university database example.
 Each course in a university may be offered multiple times, across different

 semesters, or even within a semester.
-We need a relation to describe each individ- ual offering, or section, of the class.
+We need a relation to describe each individual offering, or section, of the class.
 The schema is

 _section_ (_course id_, _sec id_, _semester_, _year_, _building_, _room number_, _time slot id_)